 - Are there unexplained changes or adjustments in your financials or monthly reports?

 No organization leader wants to believe that an employee could steal, but organizations lose 5% of their annual gross revenues to internal fraud.
-To learn more about how to protect yourself, join us for the second part of our fraud prevention webinar series on Thursday, April 28, at 11 a.m.
-CT.
-To register for this free webinar, sign up here.
+To learn more about how to protect yourself, contact Cindy McSwain using the information below.

 Senior Vice President